Pantropical

-A pantropical ("all tropics") distribution is one which covers tropical regions of both hemispheres.
-Examples of species include caecilians, modern sirenians and the plant genera Acacia and Bacopa.
+A pantropical ("all tropics") distribution is one which covers tropical regions of both the Eastern and Western Hemispheres.
+Examples include caecilians, modern sirenians and the plant genera Acacia and Bacopa.

 Neotropical is a zoogeographic term that covers a large part of the Americas, roughly from Mexico and the Caribbean southwards (including cold regions in southernmost South America).

 Palaeotropical refers to geographical occurrence.
 For a distribution to be palaeotropical a taxon must occur in tropical regions in the Old World.

-According to Takhtajan (1978), the following families have a pantropical distribution:

-Annonaceae, Hernandiaceae, Lauraceae, Piperaceae, Urticaceae, Dilleniaceae, Tetrameristaceae, Passifloraceae, Bombacaceae, Euphorbiaceae, Rhizophoraceae, Myrtaceae, Anacardiaceae, Sapindaceae, Malpighiaceae, Proteaceae, Bignoniaceae, Orchidaceae and Arecaceae.
+According to Takhtajan (1978), the following families have a pantropical distribution: Annonaceae, Hernandiaceae, Lauraceae, Piperaceae, Urticaceae, Dilleniaceae, Tetrameristaceae, Passifloraceae, Bombacaceae, Euphorbiaceae, Rhizophoraceae, Myrtaceae, Anacardiaceae, Sapindaceae, Malpighiaceae, Proteaceae, Bignoniaceae, Orchidaceae, and Arecaceae.